 “Hybrid electric TRU” means a TRU that is powered by an integral diesel-fueled internal combustion engine coupled to an electric generator that provides electric power to an electric motor-driven refrigeration system and fans within the same housing and is designed to control the environment of temperature sensitive products that are transported in trucks and refrigerated trailers.
 Hybrid electric TRUs may be capable of both cooling and heating.

 “Intermodal Facility” means a facility involved in the movement of goods in one and the same loading unit or vehicle which uses successively several modes of transport without handling of the goods themselves in changing modes.
-Such a facility is typically involved in loading and unloading refrigerated shipping containers and trailers to and from railcars, trucks, and ocean-going ships.
+Such a facility is typically involved in the transfer of refrigerated shipping containers and trailers to and from railcars, trucks, and ocean-going ships.

 “Intermodal Railyard” means an intermodal facility owned or operated by a Class I Railroad.